Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Analytic expressions for the Bayes factors and connections with frequentist statistics

-As noted by Wakefield, if $\phi$ is chosen differently for each SNP, and proportional to the value of $\delta^2_s$ for that SNP, then ${\rm ABF_{single}^{ES}}$ will rank the SNPs in the same way as the usual test statistic $T_s$.
+As noted by Wakefield, if $\phi$ is chosen differently for each SNP, and proportional to the value of $\delta^2_s$ for that SNP, then $\mathrm{ABF_{single}^{ES}}$ ranks the SNPs in the same way as the usual test statistic $T_s$.
 This result connects the standard frequentist analysis to a particular (approximate) Bayesian analysis in the case of a single subgroup.
-Proposition 1 below effectively extends this to multiple subgroups, allowing for heterogeneity among subgroups.
+Proposition \ref{abfesprop} below extends this to multiple subgroups, allowing for heterogeneity among subgroups.